Your browser is not optimized for viewing this website.

 Calendar Apr 25, 2026 at 8 am

-In this presentation, we will review the seven drug categories, providing examples of the types of drugs that fall under each category, and delve in-depth into understanding the clues and indicators of drug/alcohol impairment that a Firefighter may encounter at scenes they respond to.
+In this presentation, we will review the seven drug categories, providing examples of the types of drugs that fall under each category, and delve in-depth into understanding the clues and indicators of drug/alcohol impairment that a Firefighter & EMT may encounter at scenes they respond to.
 At the conclusion of the presentation, there will be time for a Q&A.

 Introduction to Firefighting